sdeleuze/jspecify-nullway-demo/README.md

-Sample project showing a nullness error visible in IntelliJ or when running `./gradlew build`.
+Sample project showing a nullness error visible in IntelliJ or when running `./mvnw clean package`.